 Here’s a few recipes you can try.
 Sean and I are going to the cottage this weekend and I’ll be having a go at making my first sous vide weed.
 You can use any kind of oil ex. olive oil, vegetable oil, bacon fat, duck oil.
 I am quite interested in making my own hot chili oil.
 Woo hoo!

 I’ve been asked about CBD a bunch over the past few months so I’ve finally put down some thoughts.
 This post is IN NO WAY medical, I am not a professional, this my personal experience.
 You should 100% consult some kind of professional before trying something for medical purposes.
+You can’t go wrong with someone who can tell you the difference between cbg and cbd, and their different medical uses.
 On the other hand, if you are already familiar with the cannabis plant or have been self-medicating for some period of time, you’ll enjoy this!

 I’ve tried a bunch of products and these are my favorites.
 There are HEAPS of products out there, my recommendation is to get any cannabis product from somewhere credible or recommended by a trusted friend.
 If you are using CBD for a specific reason such as your an athlete, then I suggest you go to aethics for specialist products.